craftsmandigital/kmk-minidox/README.md

-Here is the final, polished `README.md`.

-It merges the **new modular architecture** we just built with the **Stealth Mode/Maintenance** instructions from your old file.
-It also includes the clickable file links, the build guide, and the critical US-International warning.

-***

 # ⌨️ Dactyl Minidox - KMK Firmware

 > A hand-wired, split ergonomic keyboard powered by Raspberry Pi Pico (RP2040) and [KMK Firmware](https://github.com/KMKfw/kmk_firmware).